John Norris (soldier): Return to Ireland

-He sat as the member for Cork County and was forcibly eloquent on measures to confirm the queen's authority over the country.
-He also complained that he was prevented from launching a fresh campaign in Ulster.
+Norreys was then summoned to Dublin Castle in 1585 for the opening of Parliament.
+He sat as a Member of Parliament (MP) for County Cork and was forcefully eloquent on measures to confirm the Queen's authority over the whole country.
+He also complained that he was prevented from launching a fresh campaign against the rising of the Irish clans in Ulster.

 Anglo-Spanish War

 Upon news of the siege of Antwerp, Norreys urged support for the Dutch Protestants and, transferring the presidency of Munster to his brother, Thomas, he rushed to London in May 1585 to prepare for a campaign in the Low Countries.
 In August, he commanded an English army of 4400 men which Elizabeth had sent to support the States General against the Spaniards, in accordance with the Treaty of Nonsuch.
 He gallantly stormed a fort near Arnhem; the queen, however, was unhappy at this aggression.
 Still, his army of untried English foot did repulse the Duke of Parma in a day-long fight at Aarschot and remained a threat, until supplies of clothing, food and money ran out.
 His men suffered an alarming mortality rate without support from home, but the aura of invincibility attaching to the Spanish troops had been dispelled, and Elizabeth finally made a full commitment of her forces to the States General.

 In December 1585, the Earl of Leicester arrived with a new army and accepted the position of Governor-General of the Low Countries, as England went into open alliance.
 During an attack on Parma, Norreys received a pike wound in the breast, then managed to break through to relieve Grave, the last barrier to the Spanish advance into the north; Leicester knighted him for this victory during a great feast at Utrecht on St George's Day, along with his brothers Edward and Henry.
 But the Spanish were soon admitted to Grave by treachery, and Norreys advised against Leicester's order to have the traitor beheaded, apparently because he was in love with the traitor's aunt.